MiMedia

-MiMedia is a cloud-based online backup service company that has created the MiMedia Platform, a next generation consumer cloud platform that enables all types of personal media (photos, videos, music, docs, contacts and SMS) to be secured in the cloud, accessed seamlessly, across all devices (smartphones, tablets, laptops / desktops, web) and on all operating systems (Android, iOS, MAC, PC) at any time.
+MiMedia is a cloud-based online backup service company that has created the MiMedia Platform, a consumer cloud platform that enables all types of personal media (photos, videos, music, docs, contacts and SMS) to be secured in the cloud.

 It was launched in 2010 by technology startup company MiMedia, LLC, based in Brooklyn, New York.
 Chris Giordano is its current CEO.
 As of 2012 MiMedia announced that users can receive 10GB of storage with their starter plan (free).